easystats/bayestestR/README.md

 ### ROPE-based probability

-**`p_rope()`** computes the ROPE-based p-value that represents the maximum Credible Interval (HDI) that does not contain (positive values) or is entirely contained (negative values) in the negligible values space defined by the ROPE.
+**`p_rope()`** computes the ROPE-based p-value that represents the maximum percentage of HDI that does not contain (positive values) or is entirely contained (negative values) in the negligible values space defined by the ROPE.
 It differs from the ROPE, i.e., the proportion of a given CI in the ROPE, by representing the maximum CI to reach a ROPE proportion of 0% (positive values) or 100% (negative values).
 A ROPE-based p of 97% means that there is a probability of .97 that a parameter (desccribed by its posterior distribution) is outside the ROPE.
 On the contrary, a ROPE-based p of -97% means that there is also a probability of 0.97 that the parameter is inside the ROPE.

 ``` r
 p_rope(posterior = rnorm(1000, 1, 1), bounds = c(-0.1, 0.1))